You’ve definitely heard the term public relations, but do you really know what it means?

 Some specific activities that fall under the PR umbrella include creating press releases, writing blogs, conducting market research, crafting social media campaigns, coordinating outreach and media relation events, and sending out pitches.

-PR professionals leverage mutually beneficial relationship with media outlets and other entities to foster a positive environment and outlook about a company.
+PR professionals leverage a mutually beneficial relationship with media outlets and other entities to foster a positive environment and outlook about a company.

 First things first, marketing is a broad umbrella field that includes both advertising and PR.
 Marketing includes all the initiatives that drive traffic, engagement, awareness, and promotions.
 Advertising and public relations are two different ways of meeting these marketing goals.

 What separates advertising and PR, though, are pretty straightforward.
 Advertising, like PR, is a way of persuading an audience to buy a product for things like TV, radio, billboard, and newspaper ads.
 Advertising is also much more controlled.
-You decide what message you want to send out to the world where in PR you’re relying on others’ opinions of your brand.
+You decide what message you want to send out to the world where, in PR, you’re relying on others’ opinions of your brand.
 When you pay to put up an ad, you decide what to say, where you’re saying it, what your target audience is, and how long it is out in the world.

 In short, advertising is all about targeted and specific paid announcements while PR is about unpaid brand awareness, mass communication, and outreach.